Feyerabend/ABC80/abc802/README.md

 #### ASCII-aritmetic

-In ABC802, some new features was added to the ASCII arithmetic:
+With BASIC II, some new features was added to the ASCII arithmetic:
   * The number of digits was increased to 125.
   * Exponent wasallowed in input data.